 Data security - data about you

 Personal information will be held on a database in the NIHR password-protected network that is available only to NIHR staff.
 Your details and those of your joint applicants will be retained by NIHR on behalf of the Department of Health to facilitate the running of the EME programme.
-If your application is successful at any stage of our process your name, and the details of the sponsoring organisation, will appear on the EME website.
+If your application is successful at any stage of our process your name, and the details of the sponsoring organisation, will appear on the EME page on our website.
 In addition, once funding has been agreed and the contract signed, your details will appear in other literature as a grant holder and will be passed to the Department of Health and Social Care (DHSC) for inclusion in their publicly available databases of research projects.
 Your name and those of your joint applicants will be added to our mailing list.
 This means that you will be sent updates on all the programmes.
 We may also send you separate literature about the EME Programme and related events in medical/health research.
-If you have any questions, or if you would prefer not to receive routine and/or general communications, please contact us at: firstname.lastname@example.org.
+If you have any questions, or if you would prefer not to receive routine and/or general communications, please contact us at: email@example.com.